Ancient Indian Philosophy - Food for the Soul!

 What is ahamkara?
 What role does it play?

-Soul cannot be touched by any of these things as it is beyond Gunas.
-So samkhya says identify yourself as soul and live life accordingly.
-This has been by the way teaching of all scriptures including Bhagwad Gita.
+The soul is beyond the reach of these things as it transcends Gunas.
+Therefore, according to Samkhya philosophy, one should recognize oneself as the soul and lead life accordingly.
+This has been the teaching of all scriptures, including the Bhagwad Gita.

 How does it translate into ordinary life?

-How do we cultivate this feeling of identification with soul?
+How do we cultivate this feeling of identification with the soul?